 The societal call for a circular economy (Filho and Sümer, 2015); (Marques et al., 2015) has put pressure on water utilities to change their policies (Ray and Jain, 2011), also in terms of making treatment processes more sustainable.
-The re-use of waste materials is an example of this transition from a linear to a circular approach.
-Pellet-softening, for instance, is an example of a sustainable process (Beeftink et al., 2021) where full-grown calcium carbonate pellets are crushed and re-used as raw material
+The reuse of waste materials is an example of this transition from a linear to a circular approach.
+Pellet softening, for instance, is an example of a sustainable process (Beeftink et al., 2020) where full-grown calcium carbonate pellets are crushed and reused as raw material

 - 55 in the process itself (Schetters et al., 2015).
-The disadvantage, however, is that the processed calcite grains become completely irregularly shaped and show a considerably different hydraulic settling behaviour compared to the generally spherical fullgrown calcite pellets.
-In case of pellet-softening processes using fluidisation, the spread in settling velocity can cause the unwanted flushing of smaller grains out of the reactor and the settling of larger grains to the lower region of the reactor, which leads to a fixed bed state.
+The disadvantage, however, is that the processed calcite grains become completely irregularly shaped and show a considerably different hydraulic settling behaviour compared to the generally spherical full-grown calcite pellets.
+In case of pellet softening processes using fluidisation, the spread in settling velocity can cause the unwanted flushing of smaller grains out of the reactor and the settling of larger grains to the lower region of the reactor, which leads to a fixed bed state.
 In other processes, like granular activated carbon (GAC) filtration, where bio-based raw materials - 60 are getting more attention compared to fossil fuel-based materials, the settling behaviour is important during filterbed backwashing.
 The physical properties of bio-based grains are often different compared to conventional grain types, which affects the settling behaviour in backwashing processes as well.

-The accurate calculation of the terminal settling velocity of a single particle in water is based on the fluid dynamic drag

-- 65 coefficient, which is accurately known for spherical particles (Clift et al., 1978).
+The accurate calculation of the terminal settling velocity of a single particle in water is based on the fluid dynamic drag coefficient, which is accurately known for spherical particles (Clift et al., 1978).
 However, accurate prediction models for settling behaviour of polydisperse highly non-spherical and porous grains applied in filter backwash systems are limited (Dabrowski et al., 2008); (Hunce et al., 2018).
-Note that the term 'highly spherical' stands for sphere-shaped particles with a sphericity ($\Phi \approx 1$), the term 'medium spherical' stands for grains with sphericities (0.85< Φ <0.99) and the term 'lightly nonspherical' stands for irregularly shaped grains with sphericities (Φ <0.95).
-The sphericity of a particle is the ratio of the surface - 70 area of a sphere with the same volume as the given particle to the surface area of the particle.
-It is important, especially in the field of engineering design and operations for optimal control and optimisation purposes, not only to accurately predict the drag coefficient and terminal settling velocity, but also to take into consideration the degree of variation.
-Aspects such as natural variations in fluid and particle properties, the degree of polydispersity and other factors that influence the terminal settling velocity will be investigated in this work.
-In this work, we will investigate the amount and the - 75 causes of this spread, something which is hugely underexposed in the popular and often cited prediction models presented in the literature e.g. (Cheng, 1997); (Khan and Richardson, 1987); (Brown and Lawler, 2003); (Zhiyao et al., 2008); (Barati and Neyshabouri, 2018).
+Note that the term 'highly spherical' stands for sphere-shaped particles with a sphericity ( $\Phi \approx 1$ ), the term 'medium spherical' stands for grains with sphericities (0.85< $\Phi$ <0.99) and the term 'lightly nonspherical' stands for irregularly shaped grains with sphericities ( $\Phi$ <0.95).

+- 70 It is important, especially in the field of engineering design and operations for optimal control and optimisation purposes, not only to accurately predict the drag coefficient and terminal settling velocity, but also to take into consideration the degree of variation.
+Aspects such as natural variations in fluid and particle properties, the degree of polydispersity and other factors that influence the terminal settling velocity were investigated in this work.
+In this work, we will investigate the amount and the causes of this spread something which is hugely underexposed in the popular and often cited prediction models presented in - 75 the literature.

-80 1.2 Terminal settling and drag coefficient: models from the literature
+1.2 Terminal settling and drag coefficient: models from the literature